 - Train Departure times: 6.20 a.m., 9.00 a.m., 11.30 a.m. and 3.30 p.m.

-Tip: get down to the railway tracks 10 to 15 minutes before the train arrives or departs.
-You don’t want to wait another hour if you miss the train by just a few minutes!
+I recommend that you hang around the railway tracks 10 to 15 minutes before the train arrives or departs.
+Trains in Thailand are notorious for being late, so you don’t want to wait another hour if you miss the train by just a few minutes!

 Maeklong Railway Market Opening Hours

 The train market is open 7 days a week from 6.20am to 5.40pm.
 Opening hours coincide with the first arrival and last train departure from Maeklong Station.